vboussange/EvoId.jl/README.md

 EvoId.jl (for **Evo**lutionary **I**n**d**ividual-based models) is a package aimed at simulating the eco-evolutionary dynamics of a population in a multidimensional space, at the individual level.
 The dynamics is specified under the framework of [stochastic models for structured populations](https://arxiv.org/abs/1506.04165).

 Individuals are characterised by **a set of traits** in some **combination of evolutionary spaces**.
 An evolutionary space can represent for example a geographical landscape, a trait space, or genetic structure.
+Spaces can be of any dimensions, discrete or continuous, bounded or unbounded.
+They can equally consist of graphs.
 Individuals give birth at a rate given by the birth function `b`, and die at a rate given by the death function `d`.
 When an individual give birth, its offspring can move on the underlying evolutionary spaces.
 The movement can capture whether migration or mutation processes, and is characterised by a probability `m` and movement range `D`.

 The user can provide **any birth and death functions**, which should depend on the system state and the individuals' trait.
 Together with the **movement rate and movement range**, this defines the dynamics of the system.